-Most businesses worldwide implement accrual accounting with a double entry accounting system.
-They choose this approach even though it is more complex and more difficult to use than the simpler alternative, single entry accounting.
-Using a double entry system, for instance, requires users to have at least some level of formal training in accounting.
-The double-entry user must, for instance, have a solid grasp of concepts such as debit, credit, Chart of accounts, and the so-called Accounting equations.
+Most businesses worldwide implement accrual accounting with a double-entry accounting system.
+They choose this approach even though it is more complicated and more difficult to use than the more straightforward alternative, single entry accounting.
+Using a double-entry system, for instance, requires users to have at least some level of formal training in accounting.
+The double-entry user must, for example, have a solid grasp of concepts such as debit, credit, Chart of accounts, and the so-called Accounting equations.
 By contrast, just about anyone who can arrange numbers in a table and add and subtract can set up and use a single entry system.

-Public companies and almost all large firms nevertheless choose double entry and accrual accounting.
-This is because it is simply impossible for them to meet government reporting and record-keeping requirements using a single-entry system alone.
+Public companies and almost all large firms nevertheless choose double-entry and accrual accounting.
+They do so because it is nearly impossible for them to meet government reporting and record-keeping requirements using a single-entry system alone.
 And, they choose this approach because it enables them to track manage revenues and expenses, as well as liabilities, owners equities, and assets.
 By contrast, Single entry accounting serves only for managing cash outflows and inflows.

 Unearned Revenues Help Implement the Matching Concept

-The unearned revenue concept serves to help firms turn cash payments into revenue earnings over a period of time.
+The unearned revenue concept serves to help firms turn cash payments into revenue earnings over time.
 In other words, with accrual accounting, customer prepayments do not become revenue earnings immediately.
-Regardless of when customers pay cash, revenues do not qualify as revenue earnings until the seller delivers the goods or services.
+Regardless of when customers pay cash, revenues do not qualify as revenue earnings until the seller deliversthe goods or services.

 Unearned revenue serves in this way to apply a universally recognized principle in accrual accounting—the matching concept.
 "Matching" means:

-- Firms report incoming revenues in the period they actually earn them.
+- Firms report incoming revenues in the period they earn them.

 - They match revenues by reporting in the same period the expenses they incur to earn them.